alphia-gmbh/flutter-package-core/docs/README.md

 ## Community & Contributions

 We try to support our open source projects where we can, and at the same time our core work is commercial.
-If you’re looking for a partner to help with consulting, architecture, or building complete digital products, we offer these as paid services.
+If you’re looking for a partner to help with consulting, solution architecture, or building complete digital products, we offer these as paid services.
 Just get in touch at [hello@alphia.io](mailto:hello@alphia.io)

 Commits and pull requests are not being accepted at the moment.
 Bug reports are welcome.
 Feature requests are only considered if they clearly align with our long-term product vision.